LUKSO-Builders-Association/LBA-Public-Collab/Meeting-Notes/Meeting-1.md

 - Jordy Dutch will share the notes of the AI in a group chat with Tantor and the team
 - Jordy Dutch will start a group chat in Telegram for the team to share information and communicate

+### Discussion:
+Tonto presented a GitHub repository outlining potential sponsors and daily schedules.
+The team expressed gratitude for Tonto's contributions and established action items to engage with sponsors and key stakeholders.

 ## 3. Review Hackerhouse Documentation provided by TantoDefi

 [Based Hack House @ DevCon 7](https://github.com/ivcained/basedhack.house/blob/main/Based%20Hack%20House%20%40%20DevCon%207.md)

+### Discussion:
+Tantodefi emphasized the importance of creating a positive experience for builders at the Luxo Hacker House, discussing logistics such as transportation and accommodations.

 ## 4. General Budgeting Brainstorm